ivanwangg/EggSim/README.md

 ## Features
 * Unique Animations: Fun, custom animations that bring chickens and their world to life
-* Satirical Gambling: Silly, risk-free gambling features that allow the player to gain cute in-game collectables
+* Satirical Gacha: Silly, risk-free gacha features that allow the player to gain cute in-game collectables whilst still having the mystery of not knowing what they will obtain
 * Gamified Gameplay Cycle: Learn by playing!
 Complete small tasks, earn rewards, and unlock new content in a fun loop

 ## Technologies Utilized